How to migrate queries from Power Query in the desktop (Power BI and Excel) to dataflows

 If a scenario like this happens, you have two options.
-You can set up the gateway for that data source, or you need to update the query in the dataflow's Power Query editor using a set of steps that are supported without the need for the gateway.
+You can set up the gateway for that data source, or you can update the query in the Power Query Editor for the dataflow by using a set of steps that are supported without the need for the gateway.

 Refresh the dataflow entities

-After migrating your queries to the dataflow, You must refresh the dataflow to get data loaded into these entities.
-You can refresh a dataflow manually, or configure an automatic refresh based on a schedule of your choice.
+After migrating your queries to the dataflow, you must refresh the dataflow to get data loaded into these entities.
+You can refresh a dataflow manually or configure an automatic refresh based on the schedule of your choice.

 Get data from Power Query Desktop